On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: Acknowledgments

-The second author gratefully acknowledges the Post Doctoral Fellowship under the ISIRD project 9--551/2023/IITRPR/10229 of Dr. Manmohan Vashisth from IIT Ropar.
-The second author is also grateful to IISER Pune for financial assistance during his visit to IISER Pune, which initiated this work, and to HRI Allahabad for the RA position under Dr. Saikatul Haque for 2 months, which partially supported this work.
+The second author gratefully acknowledges the Post Doctoral Fellowship under the ISIRD project 9--551/2023/IITRPR/10229 of Dr. Manmohan Vashisth from Indian Institute of Technology Ropar.
+The second author is also grateful to Indian Institute of Science Education and Research Pune for financial assistance during his visit, which initiated this work, and to Harish-Chandra Research Institute, Prayagraj (Allahabad) for the RA position under Dr. Saikatul Haque for 2 months, which partially supported this work.
+This work was partially supported by the FIST program of the Department of Science and Technology, Government of India, Reference No. SR/FST/MS--I/2018/22(C).
+The authors would like to thank professor H.G.
+Feichtinger for pointing out several useful references related to weights.